mechmotum/mechmotum.github.io/content/pages/guide.rst

-If a TU Delft staff or student that is not a lab member would like to borrow equipment from the lab for TU Delft research, find out if anyone is using it (as noted above), and then make sure they fill out the checkout sheet (by the lab door) with their name, email, date, and your name (as the responsible person) before the item leaves the lab.
-When they return the item, indicate the return date on the sheet.
+If a TU Delft staff or student that is not a lab member would like to borrow equipment from the lab for TU Delft research, find out if anyone is using it (as noted above), and make sure they fill out the borrow form with their name, phone/email, and the items borrowed, before the items leave the lab.
+The form can be accessed by scanning the QR code by the lab door.
+If you don't have your phone on you, you may use the paper form (also by the lab door).
+Only use the paper form if necessary.
+It is the responsibility of the lender, a bike lab member, ensure the item is ultimately returned to the lab.

+When returning the item, inform one of the lab members so they can verify that the items have been returned.
+(For verifiers: Check if all items are returned, open the google sheet, and fill in the return date and your name in the verifier column.).

 Keep in mind that non-lab member students and staff should look to the more general shared equipment resources available in ME before borrowing from us.
 Do not loan common things like screwdrivers and general tools, as those can be borrowed from the faculty machine shops.
 In general, do not loan our bike tools out, researchers that need them can come to the bike lab and use them.
 Do not loan tools or equipment for people's personal use.

-If you take things from the lab to use elsewhere for **more than one day** you also need to sign the equipment checkout sheet.
-Note your name and the date you took the item.
-Once the item is returned to the lab, note the date returned.
+If you, a bike lab member, take/borrow things from the lab to use elsewhere for **more than one day** you also need to fill out the equipment checkout form, following the same procedure noted above.

+Take care to register items every time you borrow from the lab.
+This way, lab users are always able to locate the tools that they need.

 If you damage or lose equipment you are responsible for fixing or finding a replacement.
 Please let your supervisor know if this occurs so you all can